Eddio0141/UniTAS/internal-docs/patching.md

   - Derive into a patch type, such as `UnityPatch` that modules can use as an attribute, choosing what kind of patch we are using for later processing
 - All classes using `PatchGroup` defined inside a **module** will be processed later, ill just call it patch group or something
 - Each class instances using `PatchGroup` will contain multiple harmony patches, which will be used when the patch group is selected
+- Patch group needs to be inherited into a more specific one that lets you choose what it's targetting

 ## Processing
 - Use `PatchProcessor` to process a certain patch type like `UnityPatch`, then rest you have to implement in the processor classes